 Pedestrian accident attorneys in Texas take legal action on behalf of victims, or their family, apprising them of their rights, and aiding in various legal challenges.
 Monetary damages may be awarded for medical expenses, as well as emotional pain and suffering, loss of earning capacity, or other special damages.

 Each pedestrian claim is different, which is why we encourage you to contact us directly if you, or someone you love, was injured in a pedestrian accident.
 We believe our efforts can help you, and your family, achieve financial stability and peace of mind, even in the wake of disaster.
+Below is a review from one of our previous clients, Lauren.

 Contact Patterson Law Group today at 817-784-2000, or fill out the form on this page and we’ll get in touch with you shortly.